Management team

 Meet the board

-Alex McMillan, Dreadnought Alliance Managing Director
+Alex McMillan, Submarine Production Alliance Managing Director

 Alex has a wealth of expertise and experience in engineering and manufacturing across various industries.